 As they scrape together, making ends meet, the son’s friend comes over and turns their fortunes.
 He offers the young boy a job tutoring a school kid in English.
 The kid comes from a wealthy family and the friend promises that the money is good.
 Soon the son realizes how naive the family is and decides to bring in his sister, to supplement their family income.
 The sister joins as an art teacher/therapist to the young boy belonging to the same wealthy family.
 The father and mother join soon after, replacing the wealthy family’s driver and housekeeper through various devious schemes.

-The wealthy Park family soon become increasingly dependent on Kim and his family, who benefit from the hosts’ generosity and wealth like the titular parasite.
+The wealthy Park family soon becomes increasingly dependent on Kim and his family, who benefit from the hosts’ generosity and wealth like the titular parasite.
 However, their peaceful employment conditions are interrupted one rainy night.
 As Kim and his family exploit the Park family’s absence by relaxing in their living room, they are visited by the old housekeeper who claims to have forgotten something in the basement.
 This turns out to be a blatant lie, as it appears the housekeeper’s husband has been living in the basement of the Park family’s house, living off their resources.
 Bong’s film comes to a tipping point here since the old housekeeper offers a chance at class solidarity where Kim and his family would keep the husband’s existence a secret and help him live.
 Kim’s family refuses and it marks the beginning of a set of hostile actions.